Can Cats Be Gay? (Unexpected Answer!)

 These behaviors in neutered cats are likely indications of their excitement, nervousness, or frustration rather than sexual advances.

-Sexual instinct and desire are not always completely lost after a male cat has been neutered.
+However, it is important to note that sexual instinct and desire do not completely cease after a male cat has been neutered.

 The degree to which cats maintain sexual activity post-neutering depends on their: